skip to main content

 Duties Hours

-Individual Client Contact 10
+Direct Client Contact 10+

-Individual Supervision 2
+Individual Clinical Supervision 2

 Supervision Preparation 2